CORONAVIRUS (COVID-19) INFORMATION

 The well-being of our employees and clients is our top priority.
 Regional continues to monitor COVID-19 developments and follow guidelines from the Centers for Disease Control and Prevention (CDC) and the Indiana State Department of Health (ISDH).
 We encourage everyone to support our precautionary measures and to practice respiratory hygiene and cough etiquette.
 Click here for respiratory hygiene and cough etiquette tips from the CDC.

-We are now scheduling telephone intakes for all new mental health and behavioral health clients.
+Telephone intakes are available for all new mental health and behavioral health clients.
 Additionally, our counseling, group therapy, psychiatry and outpatient substance use treatment services have transitioned to telehealth and online counseling.
-Individuals without a computer or a phone — and in need of counseling, psychiatry or outpatient addiction services — can use designated telehealth rooms at Strawhun Center, Stark Center, Borto and Lakeside.
-However, individuals are asked to call before entering the facility.
-Call 219.769.4005 for more information.
+Individuals without a computer or a phone — and in need of counseling, psychiatry or outpatient addiction services — can use designated telehealth rooms at Strawhun Center (Merrillville), Stark Center (East Chicago), Borto (Merrillville) and Lakeside (Highland).

 Strawhun Center and Stark Center are open for individuals experiencing mental health emergencies or seeking residential addictions treatment (#RecoveryMatters).
 We are also accepting admissions to our inpatient psychiatry unit at the Strawhun Center.

 As part of our precautionary measures, in-person mental health services have transitioned to telehealth and online counseling.
-Individuals without a computer or a phone — and in need of counseling, psychiatry or outpatient addiction services — can use designated telehealth rooms at Strawhun Center, Stark Center, Borto or Lakeside.
-However, individuals are asked to call before entering this facility.
-Call 219.769.4005 for more information.
+Individuals without a computer or a phone — and in need of counseling, psychiatry or outpatient addiction services — can use designated telehealth rooms at our Merrillville, East Chicago and Highland locations.
+However, individuals are asked to call 219.769.4005 before

 Mental health clients whose medication refills are contingent upon an appointment should call their provider at Regional to have their medications refilled.